 Meander through Stanmer Park, on the epic hunt for the Earthship, and you may stumble across a collection of strange collection of allotment-like plots.

 It’s organically certified by the Soil Association in the area called Stanmer Organics, a cooperative menagerie of community groups and organisations that is leased from Brighton & Hove City Council.

 Born at Stanmer Organics in 2006!

 The 'Plot 'is a LAND (Learning And Network Demonstration) site and shows Permaculture in action, working in the real world, with real world challenges.
-It’s a weekly link between the sustainability and resilience Brighton Permaculture Trust is passionate about and the general public.
+It creates a regular opportunity to act towards the sustainability and resilience we at Brighton Permaculture Trust are passionate about.

 At the Plot, we have a polytunnel with seedling and drying areas, nursery, diverse forest garden, annuals, herbs and edible perennial beds, a sociable firepit, wood shed, pizza oven and more!

 - Experimenting with new and emerging small scale sustainable growing methods